 Engineering: professions, practice and skills 1

 In this key introductory module you’ll take the first steps in planning your personal development to achieve career goals such as professional engineering status.
-As part of the skills development you will attend a one-week compulsory residential school held in a UK university.
-Here, you will work in small teams, under the guidance of experienced tutors, carrying out laboratory and field work and solving problems.
+As part of the skills development, you’ll take part in remote practical engineering activities, using a home experiment pack.
+This replaces a one-week residential school that we’ve cancelled for 2021 due to uncertainty raised by the COVID-19 pandemic.
+You’ll work in a small online team, under the guidance of experienced tutors, exploring real-world engineering phenomena and solving problems.
 You’ll also gain practical skills in taking measurements, analysing data, seeking and evaluating information, modelling, and making presentations.
 The professional practice of engineers including ethics and safety will be explored using an engineering topic.

 What you will study

 In this module you’ll have the opportunity to develop the skills to support you in attaining your chosen qualification in engineering.
 It is a compulsory module of the OU Bachelor of Engineering (Honours) (Q65) and Master of Engineering (M04).
 It is not available for standalone study.

 By focusing on a real-life engineering sector you will explore the professional practice of engineers including their ethics and approaches to safety.